Blood test

 What can I do to increase the vitamin D level in the blood?

-You can elevate the vitamin D level in the blood if you increase the intake of foods rich in vitamin D. You can eat egg yolks, fatty fish (such as tuna or salmon), fortified dairy products or cod liver oil.
-Nevertheless, the most effective measure
+You can raise your vitamin D levels by increasing your intake of foods rich in vitamin D. Good options include egg yolks, fatty fish (such as tuna or salmon), fortified dairy products, and cod liver oil.
+However, the most effective measure is regular sun exposure.

-For those with a severe deficiency, the doctor may prescribe vitamin D supplements.
+For those with severe deficiency, a doctor may prescribe vitamin D supplements.
 Several types of oral and intravenous preparations are available.

 Where can I find more information about vitamin D level in the blood?